All About The Iceland Camping Card for First Timers

 Where to buy the Camping Card in Iceland

 You can either order the Iceland Camping Card online or buy it on arrival.
-To make a purchase online, please visit this website.

 Which campsites are covered by the Iceland Camping Card?